CodeYourFuture/CYF-Workshops/git-day-1/README.md

-In other words, we have _not_ added our local branch on to the remote fork on Github.
+In other words, we have _not_ added our local branch onto the remote fork on Github.

-To do this, we must **push** our branch on to Github.
+To do this, we must **push** our branch onto Github.

 **push** means adding local work to a remote Github repository.